CascadingCascade/Cassidy-Guides/Do-It-Yourself NFA regex.md

 }
 ```
 Take note of that if condition which spanned six lines,
-otherwise this algorithm just does what it says on the tin, there's not much to analyse.
+otherwise this algorithm just does what it says on the tin, there's not much of interest.
 ### The Abstract Syntax Tree
 When we evaluate a regex by hand, we follow various rules.
 For example, when we compute this:
 ```
 regex: (c|a*b)*
 string: caba
 ```
-We first note that there's star at the regex's end, and the parentheses signified that this star applies to the entire `c|a*b`.
+We first note that there's a star at the regex string's end, and the parentheses signified that this star applies to the entire `c|a*b`.
-Then we select `c` from `c|a*b`, then `a*b` from `c|a*b` to match that `ab`, repeat `a` once.
+Then we select `c` from `c|a*b`, then `a*b` from `c|a*b` to match that `ab`, repeating `a` once.
-But since neither `c` nor `a*b` can match the final `a`, this string does not belongs the regular language described by the regex.
+But since neither `c` nor `a*b` can match the final `a`, this string does not belongs the regular language described by the regex string.
 The point to take away from this example is during evaluation, it is vital to have _a sense of precedence and scope_.
-Luckily, both concepts can be described simultaneously by the abstract syntax tree.
+Luckily, both concepts can be described simultaneously by an abstract syntax tree.
 An AST constructed from that regex might look like this:
 ```
 star: